-- A. A Comprehensive Diagnostic Evaluation (CDE) is a multidisciplinary assessment outlined in All Plan Letter 15-025 and consists of the following elements: - i.
-Comprehensive unclothed medical examination (by the primary care physician/pediatrician as required by EPSDT); and - ii.
-A parent/guardian interview; and - iii.
-Direct play observation; and - iv.
-Review of relevant medical, psychological, and/or school records; and - v.
-Cognitive/developmental assessment; and - vi.
-Measure of adaptive functioning; and - vii.
-Language assessment (by a speech language pathologist); and
+- A. Components of an Autism Assessment at one of our Centers of Excellence (COE) include: - i.
+A parent/guardian interview; and - ii.
+Direct play observation; and - iii.
+Review of relevant medical, psychological, and/or school records; and - iv.
+Cognitive/developmental assessment; and - v.
+Measure of adaptive functioning; and - vi.
+Language assessment (by a speech language pathologist); and - vii.
+Sensory evaluation (by an occupational therapist); and

 - viii.
-Sensory evaluation (by an occupational therapist); and - ix.
-If indicated, neurological and/or genetic assessment to rule out biological issues (by a developmental pediatrician, pediatric neurologist, and/or geneticist). - x.
-Diagnoses - xi.
-Treatment recommendations - B. The following requirements must be met for a Member to have a Comprehensive Diagnostic Evaluation (CDE): - 1.
-Member has a chronic medical condition with a neuropsychological component and at least two of the following OR any three of the following: - a.
-Ages 0-6 years - b.
-In Foster Care or history of adoption/foster care - c.
-Exhibiting severe mental health symptoms in addition to the ASD symptoms - d.
-Genetic concerns - e.
-History of physical, sexual, emotional abuse and/or neglect
+If indicated, neurological and/or genetic assessment to rule out biological issues (by a developmental pediatrician, pediatric neurologist, and/or geneticist). - ix.
+Diagnoses - x.
+Treatment recommendations - B. The following requirements must be met for a Member to be assessed at a COE: - 1.
+Underlying neurologic diagnosis such as seizures; or - 2.
+History of physical, sexual, and/or emotional abuse and/or neglect; or - 3.
+Behavioral health diagnosis.